matzegoebel/run_WRF/README.md

 Currently, the script (especially the modification of the namelist files) does not work for nested runs, as it is meant to be used for idealized simulations, only.

 ## Getting involved
-Feel free to report [issues](https://git.uibk.ac.at/csat8800/run_wrf/issues) on Gitlab.
+Feel free to report [issues](https://github.com/matzegoebel/run_wrf/issues) on Github.
 You are also invited to improve the code and implement new features yourself.
-Your changes can be integrated with a [merge request](https://git.uibk.ac.at/csat8800/run_wrf/merge_requests).
+Your changes can be integrated with a [pull request](https://github.com/matzegoebel/run_wrf/pulls).
 Especially, further tests for the automated testing suite are appreciated.